VladimirShaleev/ipaddress/doc/cpp-module.md

 ## Using the Module {#import-module}

 By default, the target assembly for the C++ module is not enabled.
-To activate it, you need to set the `-DIPADDRESS_BUILD_MODULE=ON` flag in your configuration parameters or explicitly specify it in your CMake file.
+To activate it, you need to set the <code style="white-space: nowrap;">-DIPADDRESS_BUILD_MODULE=ON</code> flag in your configuration parameters or explicitly specify it in your CMake file.

 If your compiler is compatible with the **C++20** standard or newer, you can import the `ipaddress` module as shown below (there are many restrictions for using C++ modules, read about them [in the next section](#restrictions)):